Macho Man (song): Background

-Critical reception
+Reception

 Billboard described the song as a "spirited fast paced percussive track highlighted by multi -part harmonies and a rugged lead vocal."
 Cash Box said that "this funky number should be a dance floor hit" and praised the hook.
 Record World called it an "energetic dance-r&b tune" whose "vocal is good...with a touch of humor."

 Music video

 Aston writes that it was "back to the gym for 'Macho Man'" and that "[t]he aesthetic of Bob Mizer's Physique Pictorial was now all over national TV in a Village People music video."
 The band members are seen working out and dancing in a gym while performing the song.
+At the beginning, David Hodo is seen picking up his hard hat, but the others go on performing as if nothing happened.